Leadership

 Washington State Association of Broadcasters

-Shipman has four decades of broadcasting experience.
-He began his career as an on-air personality at KPUG-AM in his hometown of Bellingham, WA, and upon graduating from Washington State University, he embarked on a 17-year stint in Seattle at KOMO-AM, KCPQ (FOX) Television and KJR-AM.
+Shipman began his broadcasting career in 1977 as an on-air personality at KPUG-AM in his hometown of Bellingham, WA, and upon graduating from Washington State University, he embarked on a 17-year stint as a sportscaster in Seattle at KOMO-AM, KCPQ (FOX) Television and KJR-AM.
 In 1999, he co-founded Horizon Broadcasting Group (which owns and operates a group of radio stations in Bend, OR) and has been the company’s President & CEO since 2003.
-Three of Horizon Broadcasting Group's stations (KQAK-FM, KWPK-FM and KLTW-FM) have been honored as the Oregon Radio Station of the Year, recognized by the Oregon Association of Broadcasters for their extraordinary community involvement.
-He also founded Summit Broadcasting Group, licensee of KBNW-AM in Bend.
+He founded Summit Broadcasting Group (licensee of KBNW-AM in Bend) and a new company in 2026 that operates KBNW-FM/KSBN-AM in the Spokane/Coeur d’Alene market.

 Shipman was inducted into the Washington State University Edward R. Murrow College of Communication Hall of Achievement in 2009.